How to build your Lightwave smart home

 Other home automation?

-As the system can be set up to work with IFTTT, then your Lightwave smart home can integrate with other smart home automation systems and devices.
-If you don’t have a clue about IFTTT, then read our introduction to IFTTT for home automation.
+As the system can work with IFTTT, your Lightwave smart home can integrate with other home automation systems and devices.
+If you don’t have a clue about IFTTT, start with our guide to Lightwave and IFTTT.

 Where is the best starting point?